 The following working definitions are derived from the legal definitions in the state laws.
 The language has been simplified in order to increase knowledge and understanding of the Law.

-Any behavior which results in touching of the sexual or other intimate parts of a child for the purpose of sexual gratification of the child and/or adult.
+Any behavior that results in the touching of the sexual or other intimate parts of a child for the purpose of sexual gratification of the child and/or adult.
 It includes touching by the child and/or adult without or with clothing.
 Often, the sexual abuse occurs over time and may not be painful or cause physical injury to the child.
 The adult gets the child to participate by using rewards, threats, bribes and lying, and takes advantage of the child’s trust.
-This type of coercion by an adult, whom the child often loves, can result in long term emotional trauma that can last into adulthood.
+This type of coercion by an adult, whom the child often loves, can result in long-term emotional trauma that can last into adulthood.

 Working Definition: